tonyvx/007x/hr_efficiency/HR_Analysis.md

   * overall Accuracy of 0.988 against validation data as compared to 1 given by model data,
   * predicting employees leaving company with 0.952381 accuracy against validation data as compared to 1 given by model data and
   * predicting employees staying with the company with 0.9991251 accuracy against validation data as compared to 1 given by model.
-  * Though model too perfect (accuracy of 1) it is maintaining its accuracy levels close enough with unseen data and hence the model is repetitive and is representative of the problem.
+  * Though model is too perfect (accuracy of 1.0) it is maintaining its accuracy levels close enough with unseen data and hence the model is repetitive and is representative of the problem.

 ####Overall looks like Random Forest Model is giving better prediction